-Somerset restaurant review - Chicago, USA
+Somerset restaurant - Chicago, USA

 Long before Grant Achatz unfurled his New American menu at Alinea, Chicago’s inventive dining scene was already something of an open secret.